thorvg/thorvg/CONTRIBUTING.md

   Lastly, please append any issue ticket numbers in this section if any.

+- Here is a overall commit message what we expect to review:

-  - ex) common composite: newly added path clipping feature
+  - common composite: newly added path clipping feature

     We introduced new method Paint::composite() to support composite behaviors. </br>
     This allows paints to composite with other paints instances. </br>